 - Add additional relevant features to the RNN-LSTM model and see if the new architecture significantly outperforms Pareto family models

-- Tune the hyperparameters of RNN-LSTM and see if more intelligent hyperparameter selection results in a superior model
+- Tune the hyperparameters of RNN-LSTM in order to see if more intelligent hyperparameter selection results in a superior model

-- Modify Pareto/GGG output to produce drawn transaction sequences to create a direct comparison to RNN-LSTM’s forecasting capabilities
+- Modify Pareto/GGG output to produce drawn transaction sequences in order to create a direct comparison to RNN-LSTM’s forecasting capabilities

 We hope this model comparison has been equally informative and entertaining, as we certainly enjoyed conducting the analysis.